 Learn more about the Service Dog Project

 The Service Dog Project (SDP) provides a better quality of life for the mobility impaired.
 SDP has donated over 100 Great Danes as service dogs to individuals who have severe balance issues.
-Service dogs have been placed with children, war veterans, and individuals with Mutiple Sclerosis, Parkinson's Disease, Friedreich's Ataxia and more.
-Each dog provides a valuable service and have enhanced the quality of life for their owners.
+Service dogs have been placed with children, war veterans, and individuals with multiple sclerosis, Parkinson's disease, Friedreich's ataxia and more.
+Each dog provides a valuable service and has significantly enhanced the quality of life for their owners.